muratk3n/thirdwave/en/2021/01/kirchoff-sun-bigbang.md

 overstated.
 It is imprudent to speak in terms of “blackbodies” without noting, as Kirchhoff did, the constraints of the enclosure.
 The underlying physical cause of thermal radiation must not be ignored and this includes the internal structure of matter.
-Yet Einstein’s 5 derivation of Planck’s Law,6 though masterful, has lead some to ignore Kirchoff, thermal equilibrium and the physical realities of involved in thermal emission.
+Yet Einstein’s [5] derivation of Planck’s Law,[6] though masterful, has lead some to ignore Kirchoff, thermal equilibrium and the physical realities of involved in thermal emission.

-While the signal measured by the COBE satellite4 is indeed thermal in origin, it does not correspond to a real temperature.
-Moreover, it will eventually be discovered that the signal of the COBE satellite4 is not associated with the “temperature of the universe,” but is produced by the oceans.
+While the signal measured by the COBE satellite [4] is indeed thermal in origin, it does not correspond to a real temperature.
+Moreover, it will eventually be discovered that the signal of the COBE satellite [4] is not associated with the “temperature of the universe,” but is produced by the oceans.
 This accounts for the fantastic signal to noise obtained in the COBE measurements.
 The detector is in close